AqME

-Biography
+History

-Beginning and University of Nowhere (1999–2001)
+Formation and University of Nowhere (1999–2001)

-Aqme was created in the end of 1999 after the break-up of Neurosyndrom, which were one of the founding bands of the music collective Team Nowhere.
-The band name is inspired from the Ancient Greek word "akmê" meaning the climax or turning point of something.
+AqME was formed at the end of 1999 after the break-up of Neurosyndrom, one of the founding bands of the music collective Team Nowhere.
+The band name was inspired by the Ancient Greek word "akmê" meaning the climax or turning point of something.
 At the time of its formation, Aqme's line-up was composed of ETN (Étienne) on drums, Ben (Benjamin) on guitar, Sofy (Sophie) on bass (who will later be replaced by Charlotte), and Koma (Thomas) on vocals.
-Six months after the formation of the band, the quartet released a five track demo known as "University Of Nowhere".
-It is at this period, when the band started appearing in several compilations, that Sofy left the band.
-She was then replaced by Charlotte.
+Six months after the band's formation, the quartet released a five-track demo, University of Nowhere.
+At this period, when the band started appearing in several compilations, Sofy left the band.
+Charlotte then replaced her.
 They reissue 2000 copies of University of Nowhere in April 2001.

 Sombres efforts and Polaroïds and Pornographie (2001–2004)

-Not very satisfied of their previous releases, the band decided to work in studio during a year in order to create their first album.
-They went to record in Sweden with the Swedish producer Daniel Bergstrand, who is known for working with Meshuggah, In Flames, and Misery Loves Co.
-The band then came back to France and played in concerts with other French bands such as Unfold and Mass Hysteria.
-The band's new songs attracted more people to the concerts and the band eventually had a larger audience.
+Not satisfied with their previous releases, the band worked in a recording studio for a year to create their debut album.
+They went to record in Sweden with Swedish producer Daniel Bergstrand, who is known for working with Meshuggah, In Flames, and Misery Loves Co.
+AqME then came back to France and played in concerts with other French bands such as Unfold and Mass Hysteria.
+AqME's new songs attracted more people to the concerts, and the band eventually gained a wider audience.

-Aqme's critical acclaim occurred after the release of their first album, Sombre Efforts (French for "Dark Efforts").
-They went on a relatively big tour across France between September 2002 and October 2003, with a notable success at the Eurockéennes de Belfort.
-At the end of 2003, the Parisian band went back to studio recording in order to make their second album, Polaroïds & Pornographie (French for "Polaroids & Pornography").
-AqME publicly announces his departure from the Team Nowhere on 2004, 12 September.
+AqME's critical acclaim occurred after the release of their first album, Sombre Efforts (French for "Dark Efforts").
+They carried out a relatively large tour across France between September 2002 and October 2003, with a notable success at the Eurockéennes de Belfort.
+At the end of 2003, the Parisian band returned to the recording studio to produce their second album, Polaroïds & Pornographie (French for "Polaroids & Pornography").

+By April 2004, Sombres efforts had sold over 25,000 copies.
+The band publicly announced their departure from Team Nowhere on 12 September 2004.